rsalmei/alive-progress/README.md

 This is a major breakthrough in `alive-progress`!
 <br>I took 1 year developing it, and I'm very proud of what I've accomplished \o/

-- now there's complete support for Emojis 🤩 and exotic Unicode chars in general, which required MAJOR refactoring deep within the project, giving rise to what I called "**Cell Architecture**" => now all internal components use and generate streams of cells instead of characters, and correctly interpret grapheme clusters — those so called wide chars, which are encoded with a variable number of chars, but always take two cells on screen!!
-This has enabled to render complex multi-chars symbols as if they were one, thus making them work on any spinners, bars, texts, borders and backgrounds, even when fractured!!!
+- now, there's complete support for Emojis 🤩 and exotic Unicode chars in general, which required MAJOR refactoring deep within the project, giving rise to what I called "**Cell Architecture**" => now, all internal components use and generate streams of cells instead of characters, and correctly interpret grapheme clusters — those so-called wide chars, which are encoded with a variable number of chars, but always take two cells on screen!!
+This has enabled us to render complex multi-chars symbols as if they were one, thus making them work on any spinners, bars, texts, borders and backgrounds, even when fractured!!!
 Pretty advanced stuff 🤓
 - new super cool spinner compiler and runner, which generates complete animations ahead of time, and plays these ready-to-go animations seamlessly, with no overhead at all! 🚀
 - the spinner compiler also includes advanced extra commands to generate and modify animations, like reshape, replace, transpose, or randomize the animation cycles!
-- new powerful and polished `.check()` tools, that compile and beautifully render all frames from all animation cycles of spinners and bars! they can even include complete frame data, internal codepoints, and even their animations! 👏
+- new powerful and polished `.check()` tools that compile and beautifully render all frames from all animation cycles of spinners and bars! they can even include complete frame data, internal codepoints, and even their animations! 👏
 - bars engine revamp, with invisible fills, advanced support for multi-char tips (which gradually enter and leave the bar), borders, tips and errors of any length, and underflow errors that can leap into the border if they can't fit!
 - spinners engine revamp, with standardized factory signatures, improved performance, new types, and new features: smoother bouncing spinners (with an additional frame at the edges), optimized scrolling of text messages (which go slower and pause for a moment at the edges), new alongside and sequential spinners, nicer effect in alongside spinners (which use weighted spreading over the available space), smoother animation in scrolling spinners (when the input is longer than the available space)
-- new builtin spinners, bars, and themes, which makes use of the new animation features
+- new builtin spinners, bars, and themes, which make use of the new animation features
-- new showtime that displays themes and is dynamic => it does not scroll the screen when it can't fit either vertically or horizontally, and can even filter for patterns!
+- new showtime that displays themes and is dynamic => it does not scroll the screen when it can't fit vertically or horizontally, and can even filter for patterns!
 - improved support for logging into files, which gets enriched as the print hook is!
 - several new configuration options for customizing appearance, including support for disabling any `alive-progress` widgets!
-- includes a new iterator adapter `alive_it`, that accepts an iterable and calls `bar()` for you!
+- includes a new iterator adapter, `alive_it`, that accepts an iterable and calls `bar()` for you!
 - requires Python 3.6+ (and officially supports Python 3.9 and 3.10)

 > Since this is a major version change, direct backward compatibility is not guaranteed.
 If something does not work at first, just check the new imports and functions' signatures, and you should be good to go.
 All previous features should still work here! 👍

-This README was completely rewritten, so please take a full look to find great new details!!
+This README was completely rewritten, so please take a comprehensive look to find great new details!!

 ---